 What is this Website for?

-This website is designed to support the intentions SB Policy 5.002, Prohibiting Bullying and Harassment, to safeguard the rights of all students and employees.
-We, at Safe Schools, will be updating this website as more information about effective resources is developed.
+This website is designed to support SB Policy 5.002, Prohibiting Bullying and Harassment, to safeguard the rights of all students and employees.
+The Department of Safe Schools will continually update this website as more information about effective resources is identified.

 The website organizes resources in several forms: 1) templates and scripts which promote ethical expectations; 2) models for procedures that are aligned with policy; and 3) effective prevention/intervention strategies that are supported by evidence-based practices and programs.
 Together, we will maintain a District–wide focus to prevent and/or reduce the issues that lead to bullying and violence.